04 Feb 2020 - Michelle Breyer

 In 2019, close to 270,000 new cases of breast cancer will be diagnosed in women in the U.S. alone.
 One in eight women in the United States will be diagnosed with breast cancer in her lifetime.
-It is the most commonly diagnosed cancer in women, and the second-leading cause of cancer death among women.

 These are daughters, sisters, girlfriends, wives, mothers, aunts and mothers-in-law.
 They are sons, brothers, boyfriends, husbands, fathers, uncles and father-in-laws.

 During the month of October, National Breast Cancer Awareness Month is an important time to educate women and men about breast cancer, including symptoms and warning signs, factors that impact a person’s breast cancer risk and the importance of speaking with your doctor about what screening is right for you for cancer prevention.